hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 Partition pruning is a pretty simple optimization: we will extract partition key condition during SQL opt phase, pass it to specialized processor supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.

-## Final decision
+## Final scope

-After long discussions, we decided to implement **SQL-oriented** approach for member pruning and Scan processor partition pruning.
+We decided to implement **SQL-oriented** approach for member pruning and Scan processor partition pruning.

 Processor pruning was considered as non-universal, complex and  **rejected**.
 As a side effect from this research, we decided to add  new `lazyForceTotalParallelismOne` PMS builder which does not cache member address to prevent wrong usage of cached plan.

 ### Acceptance Criteria